Last Updated on: 19th September 2023, 05:00 pm

 Regarding Iranian basketball, Hamed Haddadi’s dominant presence in the paint cannot be overlooked.
 His impact on Iranian basketball has been immense, as he has represented his country with great pride and skill.

-Although he didn’t have a lengthy NBA career, Haddadi had some notable highlights during his time in the league.
+Although his NBA career wasn’t lengthy, Haddadi had some notable highlights.
 He played for teams like the Memphis Grizzlies and Phoenix Suns, where he made valuable contributions off the bench.

 Satnam Singh (India)